 We consider, in more detail, the authors creating the papers in the network clustering literature.
 The network considered in this section is for works having complete information.
-We computed the networks CiC, WAc, WKc, and WJc.
-Their sizes are in Table 2.3.
+From the partition c = worksEQc, we computed the networks CiteC, WAc, WKc, and WJc.
+Their sizes are in Table 2.12.

 The publication counts for authors are shown in Table 2.13 with a focus on the authors producing works in the core topic of this book.
-From CiC, it is straightforward to construct the counts of works by these authors.
+From CiteC, it is straightforward to construct the counts of works by these authors.
 Authors with the largest number of papers about clustering networks are shown in Table 2.13.
-The large number of Chinese authors in the list may be an example of the "three Zhang, four Li" effect [28].
+The large number of Chinese authors in the list may be an example of the "three Zhang, four Li" effect [21].
 Lacking the resources to examine the relevant works to identify these authors, we proceed with a caution that some of the counts for these Chinese authors are not final.

 The top 10 entries in Table 2.13 come from the community detection area.
-Only four of the (first) authors listed in Table 2.13 work in the social networks literature.
+Only four of the authors listed in Table 2.13 work in the social networks literature.
 Their names are bolded.
 As all four are involved in collaborative work, the counts by single author names is limited as a summary of individual activity.
 The remaining works come from researchers in other disciplines, most of whom study community detection.
 The same caveat regarding collaborative production holds there also.
-Even so, these counts of works reflect accurately the far larger number of researchers and productions from the natural sciences, consistent with our results about the main path, key-routes and Island 10.
+Even so, these counts of works reflect accurately